-1.2 Statement of the problem
+1.2 Statement of the Problem

-Some Equity banks have closed in Kenya due to poor management of loan portfolios hence central bank of Kenya has initiated some measures to improve performance of these financial institutions by strengthening its supervisory role and ensuring compliance of all commercial banks to the financial regulations.
+In Rukungiri, Stanbic bank due to hardships in Payment terms and due date that is specified any early-payment incentives or late-payment penalties Of credit, policy there is poor management of credit portfolios and the central bank has initiated some measures to improve performance of these financial institutions by strengthening its supervisory role and ensuring compliance of all commercial banks to the financial regulations.

-1.3 Purpose of the study.
+1.3 Purpose of the Study.

-The study aimed at assessing the effects of credit policies on the performance of commercial banks in Equity bank of Kenya.
+The study aimed at assessing then effects of credit policies on the performance of commercial banks of Stanbic bank of Uganda.

-1.4 Objective of the study.
+1.4 Objectives of the study.